mysociety/theyworkforyou/markdown/voting-information.md

 ### Votes are not opinions, but they matter
-A complaint made about voting records is that they suggest MPs personally agree with what they are voting for.
+One complaint made about voting records is that they suggest MPs personally agree with what they are voting for.
 In practice, MPs may be willing to vote for issues they disagree with in the interests of being a team player who can advance and be in a position to make more decisions.
-MPs can see voting, the area of their work the party tries to direct the most, as an unfair thing to be personally judged on when compared to the interests and projects they advance where they have the most individual freedom.
+MPs can see voting, the area of their work the party tries to control the most, as an unfair thing to be personally judged on, compared to the more individual interests and work they spend much of their time on.

 Our focus on “votes that do things” is about being clear why we think it is important to track and highlight voting records.
 These are votes that matter, and change how the country works.